In the course of our studies, we will be questioning

 one of the most effective learning strategies.
 We are all engaged in a learning

 process here, so be kind to others—and to yourself—when mistakes are made.

-Lockdown Browser and a webcam monitor are REQUIRED for your D2L Section Quizzes and Exams.
+Lockdown Browser and a webcam monitor may be required for online D2L Quizzes and Tests.
 You must leave the webcam on for the duration of each test, since it is proctoring the test in the professor's absence; doing otherwise is equivalent to walking the test out of a classroom and then coming back to hand it in—and that is not legal.
 In fact, it qualifies as Academic Dishonesty.
 To be clear: disabling, covering, or redirecting the webcam camera during the tests earns you a 0 on the test and risks an F in the course and a record with Student Judicial Affairs.
-Seeking answers from unauthorized sources like a phone, earbuds/headphones, web search engines, chat apps, Quizlet, class notes, books, other sources (including people), etc. is also illegal with the same penalties, since these are closed note tests of your own knowledge about film, not what Google knows.
+Seeking answers from unauthorized sources like a phone, earbuds/headphones, web search engines, Quizlet, class notes, books, other sources (including people), etc. is also illegal with the same penalties, since these are closed note tests of your own knowledge about film, not what Google knows.